ahmed-abd0/searchable/README.md

 | “where” statement operators | any operator used in “where” method can be used as filter operator | ?age=<\|20&gender=male |

 >[!NOTE]
->between operators must have two arguments separted by comma if there is no `from` argument it will filter data from minus infinty to the to `to` argument if there is no `to` argument it will filter to infinty
+>When using the "between" operator, two arguments must be provided, separated by a comma.
+If the `from` argument is not specified, the data will be filtered from negative infinity up to the `to` argument.
+Similarly, if the `to` argument is not provided, the data will be filtered up to positive infinity.
->example : `?created_at=bt|,2010-01-01` get all records created before 2010-01-01
+>For example: ?created_at=bt|,2010-01-01 retrieves all records created before January 1, 2010.
->example : `?created_at=bt|2010-01-01,` get all records created after 2010-01-01
+>Another example: ?created_at=bt|2010-01-01, retrieves all records created after January 1, 2010.

 ### Filter Modes